anonaddy/addy.io/source/_posts/sending-email-from-an-alias-and-updated-replies.md

 ## Updating the way email replies work

-Email replies have definitely been the thing that have caused the most confusion on AnonAddy so far, this is partly due to the fact that I don't think I've explained them very well and partly because of the confusing "hash" value used.
+Email replies have definitely been the thing that have caused the most confusion on addy.io so far, this is partly due to the fact that I don't think I've explained them very well and partly because of the confusing "hash" value used.

 I've decided to update the way that email replies work to function in the same way as the above send from feature.